ChampDBG/ChampDBG.github.io/_posts/2020-04-09-Cython Self-Study3.md

 ```
 ![](/img/20200410_Speed Comparison cliffwalk_v3.png)

-Although Cython version is still the fastest　one, we got worse performance than yesterday (average 0.82).
-Comparing to yesterday, there is no siginficant performance difference in Python version (average 1.68) and naive Cython version (average 1.65).
+Although Cython version is still the fastest one, we got worse performance than function version (average 0.82).
+Comparing to function, there is no siginficant performance difference in Python version (average 1.68) and naive Cython version (average 1.65).

 Actually, I have no idea about why performance get worse so much, so I use cython buildin function to observe where may can modify.
 With the following command
 ```bash